Rang3l2/HTB-Walkthroughs/Easy-Blue.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 72.51 seconds
 ```

+The tester searched the OS version which showed that this version of windows is vulnerable to the eternalblue exploit that allows RCE on a vulnerable host.
+The tester found this github page, https://github.com/3ndG4me/AutoBlue-MS17-010,  that hosted several versions of the exploit.

+## Mitigations